GlorifiedAce/SSII-Stage-3/README.md

 ## Credits

-Made by Group 7, 4i1, for the SS II Issue Investigation.
+Made by Group 7, 4i1, for SSII Stage 3